 This edition of our Member Spotlight features Charity Miles member Shawn Mastrantonio!
-Shawn, a fitness guru and real life warrior, lives with a cancer called Von Hippel-Lindau disease.
-I had the chance to chat with Shawn about life with VHL, Charity Miles and what he’s doing to make a difference for the better!
+Shawn, a fitness guru, and real-life warrior, lives with cancer called Von Hippel-Lindau disease.
+I had the chance to chat with Shawn about life with VHL, Charity Miles, and what he’s doing to make a difference for the better!

-“I currently live in Athens, PA with my wife, Kimberly, of 14 years and our dog, Maris.
-I’m 49 and I grew up Sayre, PA, the next town over.
+“I currently live in Athens, PA with my wife, Kimberly, of 14 years, and our dog, Maris.
+I’m 49 and I grew up in Sayre, PA, the next town over.
 I have a rare cancer syndrome called Von Hippel-Lindau disease or VHL for short.”
-VHL is a genetic condition which causes blood vessel tumors and cysts.
-These tumors can be benign or cancerous and can grow all throughout the body, including in the brain, pancreas and even on the spinal cord (vhl.org).
+VHL is a genetic condition that causes blood vessel tumors and cysts.
+These tumors can be benign or cancerous and can grow all throughout the body, including in the brain, pancreas, and even in the spinal cord (vhl.org).

 Shawn has recovered from multiple surgeries in the past, but his most recent recovery proved the most challenging.
 “This last surgery has been the most difficult to recover from and I am still working on recovery.
 The tumor was quite large, deep in the cerebellum (I think the surgeon said 8cm) and it was lodged against the brainstem.”

 Shawn’s family is unfortunately well versed in VHL and its devastation.
-“For my family, my dad passed away from VHL on 5-15-1980, my mom's 43rd birthday.
-I've also lost my brother, Brian, in 2013, and 4 other relatives to the disease.
-I had a heart attack while running the Seneca 7, a popular relay run around Seneca lake which is 77.7 miles, and had to have a stent (tube inserted into the artery to relieve blockage) due to 100% blockage of the right coronary artery.
+“For my family, my dad passed away from VHL on 5-15-1980, my mom\'s 43rd birthday.
+I\'ve also lost my brother, Brian, in 2013, and 4 other relatives to the disease.
+I had a heart attack while running the Seneca 7, a popular relay run around Seneca Lake which is 77.7 miles, and had to have a stent (a tube inserted into the artery to relieve blockage) due to 100% blockage of the right coronary artery.
 I mention this because my oldest brother, Alex, had a long battle with heart problems and he died unexpectedly on 11-02-17.

 “I heard of Charity Miles a couple of years ago but didn't join then as I was still going to PT due to my 3rd brain surgery.
-I believe I started using Charity Miles earlier this year and I chose Stand Up to Cancer as my charity because of VHL being a cancer syndrome and cancer affecting so many lives.
+I believe I started using Charity Miles earlier this year and I chose Stand Up to Cancer as my charity because VHL is a cancer syndrome and cancer affects so many lives.
 I just lost my stepdad to lung cancer on October 25th.”